List of Black Lagoon characters: Mr. Chang

-Bai Ji-Shin Chang (張維新, Chan Waisan) leads the Thailand branch of the Sun Yee On Triad.
+Chang Wai-san (張維新, Chan Waisan), also known by his rank as Pak Tsz Sin (白紙扇), leads the Thailand branch of the Sun Yee On Triad.
+He is a former officer of the Royal Hong Kong Police Force, who betrayed his colleagues in a mission and left them to die at a Star Ferry pier.
 He maintains Roanapur's criminal equilibrium through strategic cooperation between factions, recognizing that outside interference would destabilize all organizations.
 His approach reflects pragmatic understanding of power dynamics rather than idealism.
 Chang demonstrates exceptional combat skills, particularly with handguns.
 His proficiency surpasses even Revy's abilities, earning him her reluctant respect.
 This technical mastery likely stems from his background in law enforcement, a fact he reveals when confronted about his criminal activities.
 Despite his violent profession, Chang maintains an unusually relaxed demeanor, showing amusement at unconventional strategies and ironic situations.

 The triad leader shares a complex relationship with Balalaika of Hotel Moscow.
 Though mutually respectful, they deliberately avoid formal alliances to preserve professional challenges.
 Chang's operations receive covert CIA support through an arrangement that tolerates his criminal activities in exchange for maintaining regional stability.
 This arrangement becomes apparent during communications with Eda, though Chang resents the implicit American control.
 Chang survives numerous combat encounters through skill and composure, including direct confrontations with Balalaika and Roberta.
 His tactical abilities often go unnoticed due to his calm personality, contrasting sharply with more volatile figures in Roanapur's underworld.

-Chang's character draws inspiration from Chow Yun-fat's triad roles in John Woo films, particularly resembling Mark Gor from A Better Tomorrow in both his Triad affiliation and distinctive dual-pistol combat style.
+Chang's character draws inspiration from Chow Yun-fat's triad roles in John Woo films, particularly resembling Mark Lee from A Better Tomorrow (1986) in both his Triad affiliation and distinctive dual-pistol combat style.